 - 1. Apply the Transforms, as determined by the application, to the data object. - 2.
 Calculate the digest value over the resulting data object. - 3.
 Create a Reference element, including the (optional) identification of the data object, any (optional) transform elements, the digest algorithm and the DigestValue.

-3.1.2 Signature Generation

-- Create SignedInfo element with SignatureMethod, CanonicalizationMethod and Reference(s). - 2.
-Canonicalize and then calculate the SignatureValue over SignedInfo based on algorithms specified in SignedInfo. - 3.
-Construct the Signature element that includes SignedInfo, Object(s) (if desired, encoding may be different than that used for signing), KeyInfo (if required), and SignatureValue.
+(Note, it is the canonical form of these references that are signed in 3.1.2 and validated in 3.2.1.) - 3.1.2 Signature Generation - Create SignedInfo element with SignatureMethod, CanonicalizationMethod and Reference(s). - 2.
+Canonicalize and then calculate the SignatureValue over SignedInfo based on algorithms specified in SignedInfo.

+3. Construct the Signature element that includes SignedInfo, Object(s) (if desired, encoding may be different than that used for signing), KeyInfo (if required), and SignatureValue.